 Small cell lung cancer is described using two stages: limited and extensive.

-Limited stage lung cancer is only in one lung with or without spread to the lymph nodes in the mediastinum (area in the chest between the lungs).
+Limited stage is only in one lung with or without spread to the lymph nodes in the mediastinum (area in the chest between the lungs).

-Extensive stage lung cancer has spread to tissue outside of the originally affected lung like the opposite lung or distant organs.
+Extensive stage has spread to tissue outside the originally affected lung like the opposite lung or distant organs.